 This course is designed to provide a microbiology-focused education about all aspects of water systems and how biofilm manages to thrive there.
-Prior microbiological education or training, though a plus, is not a requirement…Continue
+Prior microbiological education or training, though a plus, is not a requirement because engineers and other non-biologists also need this training if they are involved with any aspect of…Continue

 Added by John Robinson on January 31, 2017 at 5:09am — No Comments

 Statistics for the non-statistician: Isn't this some kind of a contradiction in terms?
 Why does a non-statistician need to rake his head over statistics?
 Is statistics a life skill or a lifesaving one?
 If it is not, why is statistics for the non-statistician necessary?
-At first…Continue
+At first glance, statistics for the non-statistician may appear unnecessary and redundant,…Continue

 Added by John Robinson on January 25, 2017 at 4:58am — No Comments